 - Chicken Breast- use one large boneless skinless breast and cut it into large pieces.
 The recipe can also be made with chicken thigh meat.

-- Baby Red Potatoes - I mean the tiny baby red potatoes.
-If you use anything larger, cut it in half or quarters to a uniform size to ensure the potatoes cook evenly.
+- Baby Red Potatoes – I mean the really tiny baby red potatoes if you use anything larger, half or quarter to a uniform size to make sure the potatoes cook evenly.

 - Garlic - fresh minced garlic is preferred, but you can also use the tubed Chunky Garlic paste.

-- Stewed Tomatoes - I like Muir Glen Organic tomatoes.
-If you don't like the taste of stewed tomatoes, then use a low-sodium diced tomato.
-If you have a bunch of fresh tomatoes that might go to waste, you can substitute fresh for canned.
+- Stewed Tomatoes – I like Muir Glen or Hunt’s stewed tomatoes.
+If you don’t like the taste of stewed tomatoes then use a low-sodium diced tomato.
+If you have a bunch of fresh tomatoes that might go to waste then you can substitute fresh for canned.

 - Apple Juice - I keep small bottles of Martinellis in the pantry to use for recipes.

-- Chicken Broth - If you have homemade chicken broth, that will always be the best to use.
-When cooking small portions, I frequently only need a smaller portion of chicken broth and don't want to open and waste a can of broth, so I always have a jar of organic "better than bouillon" in my fridge.
+- Chicken Broth – If you have homemade chicken broth that will always be the best to use.
+When cooking small, I frequently only need a smaller portion of chicken broth and don’t want to open and waste a can of broth, so I always have a jar of organic “better than bouillon” in my fridge.

-- Herbs - dried thyme and tarragon are better than fresh.
+- Herbs – In this stew, dried thyme and tarragon are better than fresh.

 Chicken fricassee is a French dish typically made with chicken that has been cut into small pieces and cooked in a white sauce made with butter, flour, and chicken broth.
 The chicken is usually browned in butter before being simmered in the sauce, which may also include vegetables such as onions, carrots, and leeks.
 The finished dish is typically served with the sauce poured over the chicken and vegetables.